 - SPAN-212fs - Preparation for Advanced Studies

 Note: only students that have taken an equivalent to SPAN- 212 at another institution may enroll in advanced courses above 212.
-You may contact the Chair if you have any questions.
+You may contact the Department Chair, Nieves Romero-Díaz, if you have any questions.